 This information is being collected to provide information needed by NMFS to regulate and monitor fishing activities in the monument area and to evaluate the effectiveness of management by assessing the status of stocks and the status of fisheries.
 The information will provide a basis for determining whether changes in management are needed to sustain the productivity of the stocks or to respond to interactions between fishing vessels and protected species.
 The information is also used to provide a basis for evaluating the magnitude and distribution of impacts resulting from changes to the regulations.
 Responses to the collection are required under 50 CFR 665.14.
 Proprietary data provided concerning the vessel and/or business of the responders are handled as confidential under the Magnuson-Stevens Fishery Conservation and Management Act (Sec.
 402(b)), and NOAA Administrative Order 216-100.
 Notwithstanding any other provision of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the Paperwork Reduction Act, unless that collection of information displays a currently valid OMB Control Number.

+VESSEL REPORTING OBLIGATION REQUIREMENTS

+The operator of any fishing vessel subject to the requirements of the Code of Federal Regulations, Title 50, Section 665.14 must maintain onboard the vessel an accurate and complete record of catch, effort, and other data on logsheet forms provided by the Regional Administrator.
+All information specified on the logsheet must be recorded on the form within 24 hours after the completion of each fishing day.
+Each logsheet must be signed and dated by the fishing vessel operator.
+The original logsheet must be submitted to the National Marine Fisheries Service within 30 days of the end of each fishing trip.
+Submit daily fishing logsheet reports to: Pacific Islands Fisheries Science Center, 2570 Dole St., Honolulu, HI 96822-2396.
+For more information call (808) 983-2902.

 OMB Control No: 0648-0664